-Physical Science Standards Crosscutting Concepts and Background Information for Educators K.P2U1.1 Investigate how senses can detect light, sound, and vibrations even when they come from far away; use the collected evidence to develop and support an explanation.
-Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change4 Background Information: People use their senses to learn about the world around them.
-Their eves detect light, their K.P2U2.2 ears detect sound, and they can feel vibrations by touch .
-People also use a variety of devices to communicate (send and receive information) over long distances.
+Physical Science Standards Ci Crosscutting Concepts and Background Information for Educators Investigate how senses can detect light, sound, and vibrations even when they come from far away; use the collected evidence to develop and support an explanation.Ba Ba Pe ea ded ca int importanteK.P2U2.2Design and evaluate a tool that helps people extend their senses.an is De the the Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change4 Background Information: eople use their senses to learn about the world around them.
+Their eyes detect light, their ars detect sound, and they can feel vibrations by touch.
+People also use a variety of evices to communicate (send and receive information) over long distances.
 4(p.
-137) Objects can have an effect on other objects even when they are not in contact with them.
-For instance, light affects the objects it reaches, including our eyes.
-Objects that are seen either Design and evaluate a tool that helps people extend their senses. give out or reflect light that human eyes can detect.
-Sound comes from things that vibrate and can be detected at a distance from the source because the air or other material around is made to vibrate.
-Sounds are heard when the vibrations in the air enter our ears. (p.
-21) Designs can be conveyed through sketches , drawings , or physical models .
-4(p.
-207) Because there is always more than one possible solution to a problem, it is useful to compare designs, test them, and discuss their strengths and weaknesses .
-4(p.
-209)
+137) Objects an have an effect on other objects even when they are not in contact with them.
+For nstance, light affects the objects it reaches, including our eyes.
+Objects that are seen either ive out or reflect light that human eyes can detect.
+Sound comes from things that vibrate and can be detected at a distance from the source because the air or other material around as made to vibrate.
+Sounds are heard when the vibrations in the air enter our ears. (p. ) Designs can be conveyed through sketches, drawings, or physical models.(p. ) Because here is always more than one possible solution to a problem, it is useful to compare esigns, test them, and discuss their strengths and weaknesses.(p. )